MB4511/Knowledge-Graph---Lego-Database/README.md

 ## Problem Statement

 The problem identified here is that Lego sets have shown decline in sales for past few years limiting the shelf space for newer products.
 2018 saw the first decline in sales since a decade highlighting the need for Lego to make a shift in their marketing strategies for a turnaround in coming years.

+## Possible Solutions

+Using the world of graphs, we can offer multiple analytical solutions to drive business decisions at Lego.
+This ranges from recommender systems to smart inventory management.
+For this project, I mainly focused on the recommender system solution.

 ## Solution - An effective recommender system using Neo4j capabilities